Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Limit points of the particle system

+By Assumption \ref{assump:paramters_emperical}, each function $t\mapsto g_{u,v}(t)$ is continuous and non-decreasing.
+In particular, it is a standard fact of real analysis that the pointwise convergence $g_{\mathbf{u}^n,\mathbf{v}^n}(s) \rightarrow g_{\mathbf{u},\mathbf{v}}(s) $ is in fact uniform over $s\in[0,t]$ (alternatively, in the spirit of the present paper, one gets M1 relative compactness from the monotonicity, and the a priori pointwise convergence to a continuous limit then yields the uniform convergence to that limit).
+Since the total variation of $s\mapsto \Phi(\mathbf{Q}^n(\omega), \mathbf{v}^n , s)$ on $[0,t]$ is bounded uniformly in $n\geq 1$, the first term on the right-hand side of \eqref{eq:IBP_Stieltjes} vanishes as $n\rightarrow 0$.
+By \eqref{eq:conv_feedback_cont_point}, the second term on the right-hand side tends to $g_{\mathbf{u},\mathbf{v}}(t)\Phi(\mathbf{Q}^\star(\omega), \mathbf{v} , t)$ whenever $t$ is a continuity point.
+Finally, $dg_{\mathbf{u},\mathbf{v}}(s)$ induces a well-defined Lebesgue--Stieljtes measures, and we get pointwise convergence of the integrands on a dense set of times $s\in[0,t]$ by \eqref{eq:conv_feedback_cont_point}, so dominated convergence and another integration by parts completes the proof. \end{proof}

 We shall use the previous lemma several times.
 A first application is the following convergence result for the total feedback felt by each particle.
+This result is important for practical implementations of the model, showing that, after fixing a particular type of bank from the true financial system, the actual feedback from defaults felt by this bank can be approximated via only the $k$ feedback processes for the mean-field model.

-\begin{prop}[Total feedback for a tagged particle] Let Assumption \ref{assump:paramters_emperical} be satisfied, and fix any given pair of indexing vectors $(u^i,v^i)$.
-Let the limit point $(\mathbf{P}^\star,B_0)$ be achieved along the subsequence indexed by $\{n_m\}_{m\geq1}$.
-Then, as $m\rightarrow\infty$, the total feedback
+\begin{prop}[Total feedback for a tagged institution] Let Assumption \ref{assump:paramters_emperical} be satisfied, and fix any given pair of indexing vectors $(u^i,v^i)$.
+Let the limit point $(\mathbf{P}^\star,B_0)$ be achieved along a subsequence still indexed by $n\geq1$.
+Then, as $n\rightarrow\infty$, the total feedback

 felt by the $i$'th particle, converges in law at the process level on $D_\mathbb{R}[0,T_0]$, for any $T_0\in \mathbb{T}_\star$, to